lukebradaric/frostbolt-discordjs/README.md

 - [Command] [ResponseType] [File/Message] ✗

+## Gettings Started
-# 1 Create a token.json file and include this:
+* Create a token.json file and include this:
 ```
-{
-"token": "ENTER YOUR DISCORD BOT TOKEN HERE"
+{ "token": "ENTER YOUR DISCORD BOT TOKEN HERE" }
-}
 ```

-# 2 Create a commands.json file
+* Create a commands.json file
-# 3 Create a folder called sounds
+* Create a folder called sounds
-# 4 How to add mp3 commands
+* How to add mp3 commands
-- Type in frostbolt discord channel
+  * Type in frostbolt discord channel
-- add your_command_name_here (upload mp3 file here)
+  * add your_command_name_here (upload mp3 file here)